niharikabalachandra/PropensityToConvert/README.md

 # Introduction

 Propensity models are what most people think of when they hear “predictive analytics” in the Marketing world.
-Propensity models make true predictions about a customer’s future behavior and help you truly anticipate a customers’ future behavior.
+Propensity models make true predictions about a customer’s future behavior and help you truly anticipate a customer's future behavior.

 There are a number of types of Propensity models: